-- Pre Grade Introductory: Four strings established along with left-hand (LH) shape.
+- Pre Grade Introductory: four strings established along with one left-hand (LH) tetrachord shape.
 Use of pizzicato and basic arco.
-Understanding of minims, crotchets, quavers and tied notes.
+Understanding of semibreves, minims, crotchets, quavers and tied notes.
 Basic ability to cross strings and play a limited variety of rhythms. - Pre Grade Higher: Facility across all four strings developed along with basic slurs.
-More exacting LH shape.
-One-octave major scale facility.
+Two LH tetrachord shapes.
+One-octave major scale facility across two strings.
 Some understanding of bow control via symmetrical patterns.
 A wider repertoire of rhythm patterns than that required for Pre Grade Introductory.

-Pieces at this level will include elements of the above and be very basic and short in length (often approx..
-8-16 bars).
+Pieces at this level will include elements of the above and be very basic and short in length. (often approx. 8-16 bars).
 At Pre Grade Introductory a fully focused sound/quality of intonation is not expected but by Pre Grade Higher, players will be expected to display a very basic focused sound and developing definition of intonation plus an ability to play fluently at a steady tempo with a basic sense of line.